HWelling/Eloator/README.md

 ## KeyCloak

-For the authentication a KeyCloak-Server is requiered.
+For the authentication a KeyCloak-Server is required.

 ## Technology-Stack